evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 `>` `q()`

 We can now dowload and view this file.
-To download it, please open a new session and type this:

-`scp username@caf-hpc1.sun.ac.za:~/monkey/Stacks_Results/temp.pdf .`

-where `username` is your username.
-You should be prompted for a password and then your file will download to your local computer.
-You should be able to find this file, and then double click on the file and view it.

 ## Problem 6

 OK, now please generate a plot from Structure with *k* equal to 2 and then another plot with *k* equal to 4.
 When can you conclude by comparing these plots?

-## OK, now let's make a [quick phylogeny using the RADseq data](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/9_Stacks_and_Phylogenies.md).